WELLINGTON AND WHITE Agribusiness Development

 THE HOLISTIC APPROACH TO SHELF LIFE AND THE COOL CHAIN

-Benefit from 36 years of experience on pre cooling and cool chain design and techniques
+Benefit from over 40 years of experience on pre cooling and cool chain design and techniques

 There are many factors which determine the shelf life of fresh produce; all of them inter connected in one way or another.
 Produce handling, cooling, packaging and further temperature control are vital areas but so are harvest, hygiene and best working practice.

 We are all aware of “The Cool Chain” but just because our produce arrives at the distribution centre within the set temperature band doesn’t mean we have it right.
 It doesn’t mean that we are providing the best quality with the longest shelf life.
 It just means that according to the circumstance and methodology you are using this is the result.

 Fresh Produce is most vulnerable from the time of harvest to the point of sale, it’s a time of high risk as all investment has been made in the production and packing and yet it is an area that very rarely benefits from a sees a holistic approach.

 In many cases 50-70% of the total shelf life value can be lost before the product is produced.

 A practised eye and in depth practical knowledge will ensure that if investment has to be made it happens effectively and in the right areas.

 In far too many cases investment is made in treating the symptom rather than the cause.

 The first step to increasing your shelf life starts with a site visit and information gathering.
 Depending on the size and complexity of the operation one or two days are required for this.
 During this time we will need to see every aspect of the operation from harvest to final pack and despatch